 Rights and Permissions

-Stony Brook University Libraries' consent as the physical owner of the collection does not address copyright issues that may affect publication rights.
+Stony Brook University Libraries' consent to access as the physical owner of the collection does not address copyright issues that may affect publication rights.
 It is the sole responsibility of the user of Special Collections and University Archives materials to investigate the copyright status of any given work and to seek and obtain permission where needed prior to publication.

 Stony Brook University acquired a second secret wartime letter from George Washington to Benjamin Tallmadge at Christie's in Manhattan on Thursday, February 12, 2009.
-The letter was Lot 48 of Sale 2265: "Americana and Printed Manuscript."
+The letter was Lot 48 of Sale 2265: "Americana and Printed Manuscripts."
 The letters document Long Island's critical role during the American Revolution and specifically the actions of the Culper Spy Ring, which was based in Setauket, New York.

 The acquisition was made possible with private funds from a private donor, Dr. Henry Laufer (a former professor of mathematics at Stony Brook University) and from the New York State Legislature through Assemblyman Steven Englebright.
-A series of educational outreach activities have been implemented in partnership with local historical societies and non-profit organizations.
+A series of esducational outreach activities have been implemented in partnership with local historical societies and non-profit organizations.

 WASHINGTON PROMISES TO REWARD HIS FAVORITE SPY: "I SHALL THINK MYSELF BOUND TO...PROCURE